 - by 1 January 2025 for mixtures already on the market and notified under national legislation

 Companies should start planning all necessary steps as soon as possible to ensure full compliance before their deadline.
 Professional marking systems such as Weber Marking Systems’ industrial inkjet printers or print & apply labeling systems are ideal solutions for printing or affixing UFI codes on product labels.
-We look forward to consulting with you personally at your premises, at no cost!
+Do not wait and contact us to get started with UFI labeling!